-The District shall at least annually evaluate programs supported by NSLA funds to determine the effectiveness of the programs and to ensure they are providing intervention/prevention services designed to increase student achievement which are in alignment with the District's ACSIP.
+The District shall at least annually evaluate programs supported by NSLA funds to determine the effectiveness of the programs and to ensure they are providing intervention/prevention services designed to increase student achievement that in alignment with the District's school district support plan.

-Legal Reference: A.C.A. § 6-20-2305(b)(4), A.C.A. § 6-15-426(f)
+Legal Reference: A.C.A. § 6-20-2305(b)(4),

+A.C.A. § 6-15-426(f)